 Andy Dunn - Board Member

-Andy was appointed to the Board of the Corporation of Bishop Auckland College in 2014 as a South West Durham Training Executive Council Member.
-He started his career at Warner Electric in Bishop Auckland as an apprentice toolmaker.
-After several years then moved into the automotive industry, supplying parts to all the major car companies in Europe.
+Andy was appointed to the Corporation in 2014.
+He started his career at Warner Electric and after several years moved into the automotive industry, suppling parts to all the major car companies in Europe.
 Andy’s career has progressed to the position of General Manager of Engineering with Nifco UK.
 He is responsible for all aspects of engineering in the manufacturing of plastic components to very high specifications and quality standards.
-Andy is Chair of SWDT’s Executive Council, a subsidiary of BAC.

 Jane Ruffer - Board Member

-Jane moved to Bishop Auckland in 2012 after the creation of the Auckland Castle Trust whose aims are to preserve Auckland Castle and its set of important Spanish paintings promoting religious tolerance and to stimulate economic regeneration in the area.
-She is a doctor specialising in palliative care and has been a trustee and vice chair of a hospice and has served on the governing body of her local primary school.
-She has been on the Board of the Corporation of Bishop Auckland College since 2013 and takes a special interest in safeguarding and is on the Search & Governance Committee, as well as the Remuneration Committee.
+Jane joined the board in 2013 and takes a special interest in safeguarding.
+Jane moved to Bishop Auckland in 2012 after the creation of Auckland Castle Trust whose aims are to preserve Auckland Castle and its set of important Spanish paintings promoting religious tolerance and to stimulate economic regeneration in the area.
+She is a doctor specialising in palliative care and has been a trustee and vice chair of a hospice and has served on the governing board of her local primary school.

 John Banks - Clerk of the Corporation

 John became Clerk in June 2013.
-Previously, after qualifying to teach he went to work for ICI as a Trainer Supervisor.
-After 5 years he joined Middlesbrough Council as Training Officer and Deputy Manager of their Youth Training programme then moved on as Manager of an 80 place Youth Training Scheme for a community body in East Cleveland.
-There followed a career in local government economic development, 11 years of which were in County Durham where he managed their £26.5m Single Programme and subsequently was Deputy and Acting Team Leader for Economic Policy with particular responsibility for representing the County at the Tyne & Wear City Region and for management of the Durham Dales Centre.
+After qualifying to teach, he went to work at ICI as a Trainer Supervisor for 5 years.
+He went on to join Middlesbrough Council as a Training Officer and Deputy Manager of their Youth Training programme.
+He moved to a community body in East Cleveland and manage an 80 place Youth Training Scheme.
+There followed a career in local government economic development, 11 years of which were spent in County Durham.
+Here he managed their £26.5m Single Programme and subsequently was Deputy and Acting Team Leader for Economic Policy.
+This role was responsible for representing the county at the Tyne and Wear City Region and for management of the Durham Dales Centre.

 John Yarrow - Board Member

+John joined the Board in December 2016.
 Following completion of his accounting degree in 1997, John trained as a Chartered Accountant, gaining the professional qualification in 2001.
-In 2002 he joined Baker Tilly (now RSM) as an Audit Senior where he led audit fieldwork teams on several college audits throughout the North East.
-In 2006 he joined Allen Sykes Limited as an Audit Manager where he oversees audits varying in size in several different sectors.
-He joined the Board in December 2016.
-He is Chair of Audit Committee.
+In 2002, he joined Baker Tilly (now RSM) as an Audit Senior, where he led audit fieldwork teams on several college audits throughout the North East.
+In 2006, he joined Allen Sykes Limited as an Audit Manager where he oversees audits varying in size in several different sectors.

 Diane Gowland - Board Member

-Diane is a trusted and highly experienced leader in Further Education, drawing on over 30 years’ experience implementing public policy through transformation programmes and strategic partnerships.
+Diane joined the board in February 2018.
+She is a trusted and highly experienced leader in Further Education, drawing on over 30 years’ experience implementing public policy through transformation programmes and strategic partnerships.
 She holds a lifelong commitment to broadening access and developing new opportunities for people through education.
 In recognition of her work, she received the Queen’s Award for Enterprise Promotion in 2005.

 Graham Currie - Board Member

-Graham Currie is the Finance Director of the Ebac Group.
-Graduating from the University of Newcastle upon Tyne with a degree in Mathematics in 1991, Graham’s career at Ebac began with his appointment as a trainee accountant, before progressing through the positions of IT Manager, IT Director and Quality Director en route to his current roll.
+Graham Currie joined the board in July 2019 and is the Finance Director of the Ebac Group.
+Graduating from the University of Newcastle upon Tyne with a degree in Mathematics in 1991, Graham's career at Ebac began with his appointment as a trainee accountant, before progressing through the positions of IT Manager, IT Director and Quality Director en- route to his current role.
 A strong commercial knowledge and a technical background has enabled Graham to design and implement a number of efficiency saving systems within the group.
 Graham served as a board member of SWDT, a subsidiary of BA College from March 2016 to July 2019.